 Why Composting Is Good

-The Art Of Composting
+The Art of Composting

 When composting we have green and brown waste.

-Brown waste is paper, cardboard, dry leaves, dry grass clippings and twigs/sticks.
+Brown waste is paper, cardboard, dry leaves, dry grass clippings, and twigs/sticks.

 Wet vs. Dry

 The problem most people have is that their compost is too wet and it becomes very slimy, light coloured and smells a bit like excrement.
 You can see from the picture that mine is getting better and turning much darker but I still need to add some dry twigs and torn up cardboard and mix it in with a garden fork.
-If the weather is good and rain is unlikely I leave the lid off for a day or two until it drys out a bit.
+If the weather is good and rain is unlikely I leave the lid off for a day or two until it dries out a bit.

-Dry / Brown Material
+Dry Brown Material

-After a session of garden maintenance I put the majority of what I have cleared into a pile where it can dry naturally in the sun and provides a good source of dry brown material.
+After a session of garden maintenance, I put the majority of what I have cleared into a pile where it can dry naturally in the sun and provides a good source of dry brown material.
 Anything including branches, twigs, leaves and grass cuttings will work.
-Old cardboard (brown only without any print) and old newspapers are also an excellent source of dry material.
+Old cardboard (brown only without any print) and old newspapers are also excellent sources of dry material.

-When using a compost bin with a lid it is called 'hot' composting and this means the mixture will actually get warm and you can see steam rising from it on cold days, this is an indication the process is working well.
+When using a compost bin with a lid it is called 'hot' composting and this means the mixture will actually get warm and you can see steam rising from it on cold days—this is an indication the process is working well.

-What Not To Put In Your Compost
+What Not to Put in Your Compost

 Meat (including bones) and dairy waste should not be put into your compost (except egg shells) as it can attract pests and harmful bacteria may remain which can be dangerous if you are using the compost to grow fruit and vegetables.

-It is also recommended that you do not put anything in your compost which is high in citric acid such as lemons and limes.
+It is also recommended that you do not put anything in your compost which is high in citric acid, such as lemons and limes.
 Animal waste and the contents of 'litter trays' should not be added and large amounts of oils, fats or grease should be kept out of your compost bin/pile too.

-Obviously any non organic material should not be added such as plastic, painted or varnished wood, metal or chemicals.
+Obviously, any nonorganic material should not be added such as plastic, painted or varnished wood, metal or chemicals.

-How To 'Turn' Compost
+How to 'Turn' Compost